Dangers of Working with Bleach

 Bleach is a common ingredient found in many cleaning products and is used to keep workplaces free of viruses and bacteria.
-Besides being a disinfectant, bleach can help whiten fabric and other items.
+Besides being a disinfectant, it can help whiten fabric and other items.
 Large facilities including hospitals, restaurants, schools, laundries, and public office buildings are frequently cleaned with bleach products.
-However, bleach creates a significant safety risk for workers who may be exposed.
+However, it creates a significant safety risk for workers who may be exposed.

 Corrosive chemicals in bleach irritate and burn the skin and eyes if not handled correctly.
 While some exposure to bleach only causes minor distress or discomfort, for many workers the side effects of being exposed to bleach is much more serious.
 Burning sensations, skin rashes, bloodshot eyes, itchy eyes, temporarily blindness, and skin discoloration can result from handling bleach.